-The negotiations that surrounded the 1962 Cuban missile crisis were some of the most tense and frightening in world history.
+The negotiations that surrounded the 1962 Cuban missile crisis were some of the most tense and frightening in world history, and provide a high-profile example of emotional leadership.
 Having learned that the Soviet Union had deployed ballistic missiles to Cuba, the United States orchestrated a military naval blockade to prevent the Soviets from delivering more missiles to its strategic partner.
 Over the course of 13 days, U.S. and Soviet leaders struggled to find a way to protect their interests, save face, and avert catastrophe.

 At the peak of the crisis, U.S. president John F. Kennedy’s brother and close aide, Robert F. Kennedy, confided in Anatoly Dobrynin, the Soviet ambassador to the United States, that the young U.S. president was fearful he might be steamrolled by his own military, Soviet premier Nikita Khrushchev recalled in a 1970 article he wrote for Time magazine.